I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 History of the Bathtub

 H.L.
-Mencken, was a writer with a devilish sense of humour.
+Mencken was a writer with a devilish sense of humour.
 In a December 1917 article in The New York Evening Mail he regaled readers with the colourful history of the bathtub in the United States.
-Under the titled “A Neglected Anniversary” he chided his fellow citizens for failing to mark the 75th birthday of the invention of the modern tub in Cincinnati, Ohio.
+Under the title “A Neglected Anniversary” he chided his fellow citizens for failing to mark the 75th birthday of the invention of the modern tub in Cincinnati, Ohio.

 And, a good story is hard to kill.
 Mencken’s fib that Millard Fillmore was the first president to have a bathtub is still cited today, even though it was Andrew Jackson who installed the tub in 1834.

 The Telling Lies as News Hasn’t Stopped

 - Edgar Allan Poe wrote a fake story for The New York Sun; yes, that paper again.
 In 1844, Poe wrote that a gentleman known as Monck Mason crossed the Atlantic Ocean in a balloon―from east to west against the prevailing winds.
 And, it only took him three days.
 The first Atlantic crossing by balloon did not take place until 1978.

 - Despite the fact that the Indian Rope Trick cannot be carried out explanations of how it is done continue to appear.
 In his 2004 book The Rise of the Indian Rope Trick, Scottish academic and former president of the Magic Circle in Edinburgh, Peter Lamont methodically exposes the whole thing as a fraud.
 Despite this, the Indian Rope Trick story is unlikely to die a complete death.

 - “What was ‘The Great Moon Hoax?’ ” BBC History Magazine, Volume 11, Number 4